RedisLabs/redis-enterprise-k8s-docs/admission/GESHER.md

-# Admission Conrol with Gesher Installation for Redis Enterprise Operator
+# Admission Control with Gesher Installation for Redis Enterprise Operator

 ## Gesher Background

-Gesher is an operator that enables Kubernetes administrator to delegate the ability to setup webhook validating admisison controllers to users for running within their own namespace.
+Gesher is an operator that enables Kubernetes administrator to delegate the ability to setup webhook validating admission controllers to users for running within their own namespace.

 Gesher is configured by two custom resources.